liudonghua123/elpa/README.md

 How to use
 ----------

-This package is published on [MELPA], but there is an intention to eventually move over to GNU ELPA.
+This package is distributed on [GNU ELPA].

 One might configure `autocrypt.el` to read headers using Rmail and inject headers using `message-mode` as follows: